 Carol Smee

-The Research Governance team includes myself, Joanne Doleman (Associate Head of Research Governance), George Martin and Selay Pamir (Research Governance Managers), Adetutu Odesanya (Quality Officer), Sarah Collison and Vasyl Aloshyn (Research Governance Officers) and Jessica Petty (Research Governance Assistant).
-We are responsible for advising members of Sanger Institute staff about compliance with the Human Tissue Act, Access and Benefit Sharing (ABS) regulations (including the Nagoya Protocol) and associated Institute policies.
-We also carry out ethical assessments when materials from sentient animals are to be used in research.
-We help achieve compliance through the initiation, administration and development of internal processes, audit and monitoring, and communicate regulatory and policy requirements using a variety of means, including team talks, induction and training sessions, and face-to-face meetings.
-In addition to enabling regulatory compliance and assisting researchers maintain high ethical standards in their work, the team helps researchers drive studies through the Health Research Authority (HRA) and NHS Research Ethics Committee (REC) approvals pathway, liaising with NHS Trusts and the NIHR CRN as required.
+I lead the 'non-human materials' sub-team within Research Governance.
+We are responsible for advising members of Sanger Institute staff about compliance with Access and Benefit Sharing (ABS) regulations (including the Nagoya Protocol), supporting applications for import authorisations for research materials, advising on protected species licences and protected area permissions, and supporting applications for Convention on International Trade in Endangered Species (CITES) permits.
+We, therefore, enable compliance with applicable regulations and associated Institute policies, and make informed judgment calls relating to relevant processes whilst mitigating any potential institutional risks.
+We also carry out ethical assessments when materials from sentient animals are to be used in research, and I led the Animal Materials Working Group in creating the Ethical Framework for Obtaining Materials from Sentient Animals which is published on the UKRIO website (see link below).
+The team helps achieve compliance through the initiation, administration and development of internal processes, audit and monitoring, and communicate regulatory and policy requirements using a variety of means, including team talks, induction and training sessions, pre-recorded training materials and face-to-face meetings.
 We lead on consultation responses for the Institute where national or international proposals for changes to relevant research legislation may impact on our research, or where we wish to join the debate on ethical research practice.

 My timeline